 Splitwise is the most well-known expense splitting app and has been around since 2011.
 It has a large user base, which means there's a decent chance your friends already have it installed.
 The basic concept is solid: create groups, add expenses, and the app tracks who owes what.

 The problem is that the free tier has become increasingly restrictive.
 You're limited to a handful of expenses per day (commonly reported as 3), and the interface is populated with ads.
-Splitwise Pro removes those restrictions but costs around $3 per month or ~$30 per year (pricing varies by plan and region), which adds up over time.
+Splitwise Pro removes those restrictions but costs around $5 per month or roughly $50 per year (pricing varies by plan and region), which adds up over time.

 Pros: